 - The filter options are:

 - Team (company analytics only): Filters only activities that happened in selected teams.
-The default is All teams.
+The default is Company (all teams).
 This filter will not return data prior to September 2021.
-Use the Inbox filter instead to narrow older data across multiple teams.
+Use the Inboxes filter instead to narrow older data across multiple teams.

-- Inbox: Filters only activities that happened in the selected inboxes.
-The default is All shared inboxes, and you may also select All individual inboxes.
+- Inboxes: Filters only activities that happened in the selected inboxes.
+The default is All team inboxes, and you may also select All individual inboxes.
+Note: The All individual inboxes option will only include the individual inboxes of teammates who have the Make inbox visible in the analytics setting enabled.

-- Account (Enterprise only): Filters conversations involving selected accounts.
+- Accounts (Scale only): Filters conversations involving selected accounts.
 Note: Data is not available retroactively, meaning metrics for an account are only available after the account has been created.

-- Tag is: Filters conversations that have the selected tags.
-By default, tag filters will display conversations that have any one of selected tags and that are currently tagged with those tags.
-You may change these defaults to all of selected to display conversations that have all of the selected tags, or tagged anytime to display conversations that had the tag any any point in time (but may have been removed).
+- Tags: Filters conversations that have the selected tags.
+By default, tag filters will display conversations that currently include any selected tags.
+You can change this filter to display conversations that currently include all selected tags.
+You can also view conversations that ever included any selected tags, or ever included all selected tags to include conversations that had the tag any any point in time (but may have been removed).

-- Click the + sign to select a new filter, then use the dropdown menu for the filter to choose the items you want to include.
+- Click More filters to select a new filter, then use the dropdown menu for the filter to choose the items you want to include.
 Learn more about creating and editing filters here.

 - You can adjust filters to immediately see the changes reflected in your view, without having to save them.